-f) The fields in which a student may pursue major work leading towards the doctor's degree in Biology consist at present of:-Animal Physiology, Biochemistry, Bio-organic Chemistry, Biophysics, Embryology, Genetics, Invertebrate Zoology and Plant Physiology.
+3. Major Subjects of Specialization.
+The fields within the Division of Biology in which a student may pursue major work leading to the doctor's degree consist at present of :---

+Animal Physiology Biophysics Immunology

+Biochemistry Embryology Invertebrate Zoology

+Bio-organic Chemistry Genetics Plant Physiology